CodeMini100/mini-langchain/README.md

-Project Editorial – Building a Company MVP using a LangGraph-Inspired Agentic Workflow
+Project Editorial – Build langchain lite
 ====================================================================================

 Overview:
 ---------
-This project is designed to automate the creation of a company MVP using a LangGraph-inspired, agentic workflow.
+This project will help you build your own version of the langchain framework.

 It provides a modular framework that incorporates:
   - Graph-based execution (DAG) for managing complex workflows.
   - Dynamic state management with checkpointing and rollback.